HorizenOfficial/Sidechains-SDK/examples/simpleapp/mc_sc_workflow_example.md

 Now mainchain contains created Sidechain.

+Skip that step, in case if you run your Sidechain in testnet or mainnet, because Mainchain block with declared Sidechain creation transaction will be mined automatically

 **Step 9: Get information from mainchain for forming genesis Sidechain block** Sidechain now is created in mainchain, but for starting Sidechain configuration file must be supplemented with genesis Sidechain block and with some additional parameters.
 Genesis info for further using in ScBootstrappingTool could be extracted by next command: